-The main hall of a museum closes down for renovation – what happens to the artwork no one gets to see?
+The museum's main hall closes down for renovation – what happens to the artwork no one gets to see?
 They come alive in the Art Gate, a virtual gallery to be visited anywhere, anytime.

-The virtual gallery can be found in the Arilyn app, which is free to download from Google Play or App store.
-Find the menu, select the Art gate, place it in front of you and step into the wonder that is classical paintings!
+Art lovers can find the virtual gallery in the Arilyn app, free to download from Google Play or the App Store.
+Find the menu, select the Art Gate, place it in front of you and step into the wonder that is classical paintings!

 The virtual artworks include some of Ateneum's most prized and valued paintings like Vincent van Gogh and Edward Munch and Finnish painters like Hugo Simberg.

 The CreMa project, aiming to support the creative industry to innovate, funded the Art Gate.